-The Siskiyou Institute Artists-in-Schools program began in the winter of 2006 with a small donation from the Ashland Schools Foundation and continues to grow.
+The Siskiyou Music Project Artists-in-Schools program began in the winter of 2006 with a small donation from the Ashland Schools Foundation and continues to grow.
 This program fills an important need for students and music teachers alike in the southern Oregon area who have been affected by continuing budget cuts to the Oregon public schools system.
 Music and art programs are always among the first programs to be cut when budget money becomes tight.
 Yet, music and the arts are a vital part of every child¹s well-rounded education and all disciplines overlap in many ways.
 Music is intrinsically linked to poetry, history, mathematics, cultural traditions, drama and basic listening skills just to name a few.

 This program gives students an opportunity to meet with, hear, interact and study with professional musicians and music educators from the Rogue Valley and beyond.
 It also gives our music teachers the chance to further develop and enhance their teaching methods, compare and exchange ideas with other teachers and to learn about new teaching techniques.
 This comprehensive education program is designed to utilize music to reinforce and expand basic curriculum through exposure to performances, hands-on workshops, and residencies with professional artists.